szymon2024/Two-distances-intersection-plugin/README.md

-2D TWO DISTANCES INTERSECTION PLUGIN FOR QGIS APPLICATION
+TWO DISTANCES INTERSECTION in 2D - plugin for QGIS application

 The plugin allows you get the intersection of two distances (2D cartesian) and is created with QGIS 3.28 application.